dqops/dqo/docs/dqo-concepts/measuring-data-quality-with-data-grouping.md

 ranked at three severity levels: warning, error or fatal.

 A single data quality rule result for a whole table is not always the best solution.
-The data in the table is often coming from different data sources, different vendors or is loaded by different data pipelines.
+The data in the table is often coming from different data sources, different vendors, or is loaded by different data pipelines.
 When the data in the table comes from different sources, the source is usually identified by a value in dedicated discriminator columns.
-The typical discriminator columns are: country, business unit, cost center, vendor, data provider, supplier or subsidiary.
+The typical discriminator columns are country, business unit, cost center, vendor, data provider, supplier, or subsidiary.

 In order to analyze each group of rows, DQOps runs SQL queries on the monitored data sources using a GROUP BY clause in the query.
 A data quality check that counts the percentage of null values in a column would return multiple values.